 We offer three main drone services: Drone photos: These are still shots (aerial photos) that can be posted on the MLS along with all your other real estate listing photos.
 Drone photos are essential for land listings, commercial properties, and houses with a great property or location that you want to show off.
 We can also add property lines or location pins to these (included for free).

 Drone video: This is a standalone video created using all drone footage (no ground level, no interior).
-This is perfect for land listings or houses where the property is the main selling point.
-It's $125 for a one minute video, and you can add on an agent intro if you'd like as well.
+This is perfect for land listings or houses where the property is the main selling point, and is included in our Land Bundle.

-Drone video footage: This is a $50 add-on to a full real estate video.
+Drone video footage: This is an add-on to a full real estate video.
 We love including drone/aerial footage in your real estate videos because it allows for more dynamic motion (& sellers LOVE seeing the aerial view of their house!).
 Besides bringing the wow-factor, drone video footage also provide viewers a sense of the neighborhood, surroundings, and size of the property.

 Hope this is helpful!
 Shoot us an email or DM if you still have any questions about drone photography or drone video in Spokane.